Traditional Thai clothing: History

 Historically, both Thai males and females dressed themselves with a loincloth wrap called chong kraben.
 Men wore their chong kraben to cover the waist to halfway down the thigh, whilst women wore their chong kraben down the waist to well below the knee.
 Members of the nobility wore silk robes called khrui and a tall, pointed hat called lomphok in attendance of royal affairs.
 Bare chests and bare feet were accepted as part of the Thai formal dress code, and are observed in murals, illustrated manuscripts, and early photographs up to the middle–1800s.
 Prior to the 20th century, the primary markers that distinguished class in Thai clothing were the use of cotton and silk cloths with printed or woven motifs, but both commoners and royals alike wore wrapped, not stitched clothing.
-Traditional Thai attire changed significantly during the Rattanakosin period.

 Prior to the 1700s, Thai men and women both kept their hair long.
-However, following the Burmese–Siamese wars of 1759-1760 and 1765–1767 and repeated Burmese invasions into Ayutthaya, central Thai women began cutting their hair in a crew-cut short style, which remained the national hairstyle until the 1900s.
+However, following the Burmese–Siamese wars between 1759–1760, 1765–1767 and repeated Burmese invasions into Ayutthaya Kingdom, Central Thai women began cutting their hair in a crew cut short style, which remained the national hairstyle until the 1900s.

-From the 1860s onward, Thai royals "selectively adopted Victorian corporeal and sartorial etiquette to fashion modern personas that were publicized domestically and internationally by means of mechanically reproduced images."
+From the 1860s onward, Thai royals "selectively adopted Victorian corporeal and sartorial etiquette to fashion modern personas that were publicized domestically and internationally by means of mechanically reproduced images".
 Stitched clothing, including court attire and ceremonial uniforms, were invented during the reign of King Chulalongkorn.
 Western forms of dress became popular among urbanites in Bangkok during this period.

-During the early–1900s, King Chulalongkorn encouraged Thai women to wear long hair instead of traditional short hair which later became a trend during the reign of King Vajiravudh along with wearing pha sin (ผ้าซิ่น), a tubular skirt, instead of the chong kraben (โจงกระเบน), a cloth wrap.
+During the early–1900s, King Chulalongkorn encouraged Thai women to wear long hair instead of traditional short hair which later became a trend during the reign of King Vajiravudh along with wearing sin (ผ้าซิ่น), a tubular skirt, instead of the chong kraben (โจงกระเบน), a cloth wrap.

-On 15 January 1941, Plaek Pibulsonggram issued a Thai cultural mandate to modernize and Westernize Thai dress, by deeming the long-practiced customs of wearing underpants, wearing no shirt, or wearing a wraparound cloth, as forms of inappropriate public attire.
+On 15 January 1941, Plaek Phibunsongkhram issued a Thai cultural mandates to modernize and Westernize Thai dress, by deeming the long-practiced customs of wearing underpants, wearing no shirt, or wearing a wraparound cloth, as forms of inappropriate public attire.